 Lean Thinker Webinar Series

-Lean for Higher Education - By Bob Emiliani
+Lean in Higher Education - By Bob Emiliani

 The following is the recorded webinar, and the slides are available here (3.5 MB).